Ex-CIA officer charged over classified leaks

 Kiriakou was also accused of revealing to three reporters the identity of a second CIA officer involved in the capture and interrogation of Abu Zubaydah, believed to be al Qaeda's field commander who was captured in March 2002 in Pakistan.

-The case emerged after their names were included in sealed filings made by defence lawyers in the cases involving terrorism suspects held at the U.S. military prison at Guantanamo Bay, Cuba, according to the criminal complaint.

 The covert officer's name was never publicly revealed, but the New York Times published the second officer's name in 2008.
-U.S. authorities said they never provided that information to the defence lawyers.
+U.S. authorities said they never provided that information to the defense lawyers.

 Kiriakou provided contact information for both officers as well as details about the second officer's role in the Zubaydah operation, it said.